At the moment he’s prepared for his whole career, Biden faces the limits of his power

-But as he confronts what could become Europe’s biggest war since 1945, Biden is also staring at the limits of the American presidency, as all his diplomatic efforts and economic threats were unable to prevent a determined authoritarian from invading a weaker country.
+But as he confronts what could become Europe’s biggest conflict since 1945, Biden is also staring at the limits of the American presidency, as all his diplomatic efforts and economic threats were unable to prevent a determined authoritarian from invading a weaker country.

 “He’s got a lot of experience in the world.
 He has engaged on this specific issue diplomatically when he was vice president and knows a lot of the characters,” said Brian Katulis, the vice president for policy at the Middle East Institute.
 “But that knowledge and expertise I’m not certain helps him, in part because of how this has developed and how brutal Putin is prepared to be.”